hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 what you're describing doesn't warrant any special handling - if it's an error, let it be thrown

 [15:11:52](#167370911229YDjmQ:gitter.im) <luce80>:
 So if my program does 3D rendering and it can not load OpenGL or can not find a graphics hardware ley it throw an error ?
 And THEN ?
-Should it render in ASCII art  í ½í¸‰ ?
+Should it render in ASCII art  ğŸ˜‰ ?
 And this is obviously only an example.
 What do to AFTER the FATAL error has occurred ?

 [15:12:24](#167370914430AoJVW:gitter.im) <luce80>:
 * So if my program does 3D rendering and it can not load OpenGL or can not find a graphics hardware let it throw an error ?
 And THEN ?
 Should it render in ASCII art  ;) ?
 And this is obviously only an example.
 What do to AFTER the FATAL error has occurred ?